 I have never played in club-level football tourneys but I have been familiar with Nepalese football since my childhood.
 The passion is still there.
 I still play futsal with my old friends now and then.
 As I was growing up, I used to go to Dashrath Stadium to watch games.
 Those days were something else.
 Stadium used to be full of spectators back then.
 I still remember some unforgettable moments of Nepalese football.
+You can also pick your spot inside one of the greatest stadiums ever built, just buy Manchester United tickets allowing you to see your most anticipated fixture or multiple matches at Old Trafford.

 I still remember Mani Shah scoring a goal at the last moment and winning when the spectators were leaving the stadium.
 Lufthansa, a team from Germany gave us some European flavor to the game.
 Chinese youth team which was preparing for the upcoming FIFA world cup showed some of their flavors.
 The most memorable moment as the Football tournament of South Asian games 1999.
 As a huge fan of Nepalese football, I made a big 12 feet long Nepalese flag.
 The first game was played between Nepal vs Bhutan.
 It was an unforgettable match.
 Nepal scored seven goals.
 Most probably it was the highest from Nepalese team and Nepalese captain Mr. Deepak Amatya’s free-kick was awesome.
 I remember the era when Friends Club, our local heroes won the coco-cola Cup.